LED Lighting in an Industrial Facility

 Unlike past decades, when lighting-related energy costs played a relatively small role in purchase decisions, a decade of rapidly escalating energy prices has transformed energy use into the major cost driver for industrial lighting applications.

 Commercial and industrial organizations should not trade-off for shorter initial payback periods—usually measured in months, they should look for long-term benefits, say for years.
 From a purely financial perspective, it makes sense to go for LED lights due to the long life and maintenance savings.

 LED Lights Don’t Require Maintenance

 It is a myth that LED lighting requires maintenance.
-People think that the magnetic ballasts of LEDs require servicing and replacement from time to time, but LED lights have electronic drivers, which do not need replacement.
+People think that the magnetic ballasts of LEDs require servicing and replacement from time to time.
+However, LED lights have electronic drivers, which do not need replacement.
 Today, these drivers are designed to face any type of rugged environment.
-A magnetic ballast used in traditional industrial lighting like HID, HIF, HPS, and metal halide wear out fast, requiring servicing or replacement.
+A magnetic ballast used in traditional industrial lighting like HID, HIF, HPS, and metal halide wears out fast, requiring servicing or replacement.

 Well-Designed LED Lighting Drivers Don’t Fail

 Another key benefit of LED lighting for industrial applications is that well-designed LED drivers don’t fail during the usable lifetime of an LED.
 It is unlikely that a driver or any other component would need to be replaced.
 Furthermore, in a well-designed LED fixture, frequent on/off switching does not shorten its useful life, unlike traditional fluorescent or HID lighting fixtures, whose useful lifetimes are significantly reduced by such operations.
 In fact, frequent switching actually lengthens the useful life of an LED, as turning off an LED fixture slows the pace at which total operating hours accrue.